franklsf95/smart-snake/Readme.md

 Smart Snake
 ===========

-Play the snake game or watch computer controlling the perfect snake.
+Play the snake game or watch AI control the perfect snake.